5. Vector indexing

 ## [35] 350 360 370 380 390 400 410 420 430 440 450 460 470 480 490 500 510

-It is merely a visual hint indicating which vector element we output at the beginning in each line.
+It is merely a visual hint indicating which vector element we output at the beginning of each line.

 Vectorisation is a universal feature of R. It comes as no surprise that the indexer can also be of length greater than one.